-Khutba e Hujja Tul Vida and its Importance – An Overview
+Khutba e Hajj Tul Vida and its Importance – An Overview

-Khutba e Hajja Tul Vida (the goodbye sermon) has considerable significance in Islam.
-Khutba e Hujja Tul Vida and its Importance can be estimated through the following points.
+Khutba e Hajj Tul Vida (the goodbye sermon) has considerable significance in Islam.
+Khutba e Hajj Tul Vida and its Importance can be estimated through the following points.

 - It was addressed by Holy Prophet Hazrat Muhammad (PBUH).

-- It was first and the last sermon delivered by the Last Prophet as it was first and last pilgrimage offered by Hazrat Muhammad (PBUH).
+- It was the first and the last sermon delivered by the Last Prophet as it was the first and last pilgrimage offered by Hazrat Muhammad (PBUH).

-- Khutba e Hujja Tul Vida is an extensive sermon that every Muslim and non-Muslim of every age must look at and analyze.
+- Khutba e Hajj Tul Vida is an extensive sermon that every Muslim and non-Muslim of every age must look at and analyze.

 - ‘Conveyance pilgrimage’ and the ‘Farewell pilgrimage’ are the other name of this last pilgrimage by Holy Prophet.